 Then take the 15:30 77A, asking to be dropped off at Manesty Holiday Cottages.
 The bus takes a spectacular route above Derwentwater: for the best views, sit on the left!

 This will get you to Manesty at about 15:45.
-Settle in, then get your bearings by walking to the lake through Saltwell Park and back via Manesty Woods.
+Settle in, then get your bearings by walking to the lake through Saltwell Park and back via Manesty Woods (orange walk number 8 in our ‘Walks from the Door’).
 Top tip: for the best views, don’t stick to the main path, but take the little paths that follow the shoreline.

 For breakfast, stroll the ¾ mile to Grange Café.
 Then take the 78 bus from Grange Bridge to Keswick and explore the town on market day.
 Pick up food for a picnic at Bryson’s bakery on Main Street and take it down to the lakeshore to eat at Friar’s Crag, where you get excellent views up Borrowdale.

 Return to Manesty on the launch, to either Lodore or High Brandelhow (for a short walk home) or Low Brandelhow or Hawes End (for a little longer along the lakeshore).
 Alternatively, get off the launch at Ashness, and walk up Ashness Lane towards Watendlath.
 Take in ‘Surprise View’ from where you can see Manesty and Keswick, and cross the picturesque Ashness Bridge, before dropping down via Ladder Brow to High Lodore Farm for afternoon tea.
 Then cross the valley to return to Manesty.

 Have dinner out at the Borrowdale Gates about 10 minutes’ walk from Manesty.